bradleyeckert/xchacha/README.md

 XChaCha20's block dependency prevented small chunks of keystream from being used without calling `xchacha_keysetup` before each `xchacha_encrypt_bytes`.
 This restriction is removed with YChaCha.

-A larger context structure is used to integrate SipHash keyed HMAC and communication FIFOs into the library.
+A larger context structure is used to integrate SipHash keyed HMAC and communication buffers into the library.

 **More Information**